-Approx. area (in square meters)of vegetation and soil in the right-of-way, borrow pits, waste dumps, and equipment yards:
+Approx. area (in square meters) of vegetation and soil in the right-of-way, borrow pits, waste dumps, and equipment yards:

-No valuable vegetation presence in proposed sub-project construction sites (approx. 8-15 square meter land (8 sqm. for Option: 2 and 15 sqm. for Option: 1 & 3) per household toilet.
+No valuable vegetation presence in proposed sub-project construction sites (approx. 10square meter land perhousehold toilet).

 Possibility of stagnant water bodies in borrow pits, quarries, etc., encouraging for mosquito breeding and other disease vectors: (High/Medium/Low with explanation):